Datera/ddct/README.md

 Writing Plugins
 ---------------

-Creating a plugin for ddct is a straightforward process and can be accomplished via the following steps:
+Creating a plugin for ddct is a straightforward process.

-* First, determine what the plugin should be called.
+First, determine what the plugin should be called.
 For the following example, we're going to use the plugin name "my_driver"

-* The name you chose determines the name of the two files than need to be created under src/plugins, a check file (check_my_driver.py) and a fix file (fix_my_driver.py)
+The name you chose determines the name of the two files than need to be created under src/plugins, a check file (check_my_driver.py) and a fix file (fix_my_driver.py)

-* The Check file will always have the format "check_$(your_name).py"
+The Check file will always have the format "check_$(your_name).py"

-* The Fix file will always have the format "fix_$(your_name).py"
+The Fix file will always have the format "fix_$(your_name).py"

-* Once we've placed these two files under src/plugins, add the following template to the check file (check_my_driver.py)
+Once we've placed these two files under src/plugins, add the following template to the check file (check_my_driver.py)
 ```python
 from __future__ import (print_function, unicode_literals, division,
                         absolute_import)